VRHIKKY/VketCloudSDK_Documents/docs/FAQ/VRChatAnimationForVKC.en.md

-# [Practical / Unity] Procedure for Porting Animation Shader Materials for VRChat to VketCloud
+# [Practical / Unity] Procedure for Porting Animation Shader Materials for VRChat to Vket Cloud

 ## Issue

-The animation shader material "FX/FlareSC" for VRChat is not compatible with VketCloud.
+The animation shader material "FX/FlareSC" for VRChat is not compatible with Vket Cloud.
-To reproduce the effect using shaders supported by VketCloud, a series of steps is required.
+To reproduce the effect using shaders supported by Vket Cloud, a series of steps is required.

 ![VRChatAnimationForVKC](img/VRChatAnimationForVKC_1.jpg)